 The controls on this induction hob are intuitive and easy to use.
 They are equipped with plus or minus buttons for effective temperature control.
 Even the timer and minute minder is adjustable, so you can manage your cooking accordingly.

 This type of hob is the most common in households, and it's easy to see why.
-They work by conducting heat through the glass to the pan, so it's worth keeping a look out for models which have residual light indicators.
-All ceramic hobs are are relatively easy to keep clean, simple to control with many now operated by touch buttons and have cheaper price tags, too.
+They work by conducting heat through the glass to the pan, so it's worth keeping an eye out for models which have residual light indicators.
+All ceramic hobs are relatively easy to keep clean and simple to control, with many now operated by touch buttons.
+They tend to have cheaper price tags, too.

 This ceramic hob from Neff has touch control and PowerBoost, so it's super easy to use (and keep clean, too).